singhperryo1/Flight_Search_Program/README.md

-# **FLIGHT SEARCH USER PROGRAM**
+# **FLIGHT SEARCH PROGRAM**

-*  Flight search user program determines wheather there is a flgiht or sequences of flights between two given cities in the map.
+*  Flight search program determines wheather there is a flgiht or sequences of flights between two given cities in the map.
 * The program is developed using Object Oriented Programming Language C++.

 ## Prerequisites